allind/FungalPopgenSMGC/AlignmentWorkflows.md

 **Step 3.** Explore your results.

 Look at the coverage of all of the reference genome SMGCs in the gene coverage windows.
 Any time there is less than 100% coverage of a SMGC gene, it's worth investigating.
-Visualizing the alignments in an alignment browser like IGV can be very helpful for figuring out exactly what's going on for each non-100% coverage case.
+Visualize the alignments around each non-100% coverage gene in an alignment browser like [IGV](http://software.broadinstitute.org/software/igv/).
+This is be very helpful for figuring out exactly what's going on for each non-100% coverage case.

 # Identifying SNPs and indels

-Briefly, use the GATK pipeline and genotype all your strains together.
-Use SnpEFF for determining what kind of impact the variants you find will have.
+Briefly, use the [GATK pipeline](https://software.broadinstitute.org/gatk/) and genotype all your strains together (the more strains, the better your power).
+Use [SnpEFF](http://snpeff.sourceforge.net/) for determining what kind of impact the variants you find will have.
 Details under development.